yakkomajuri/medium-to-blog/README.md

 I started from the bottom (pun unintended) because I felt like that'd be the quickest thing to do.

-So I popped open the [Gatsby Starter Templates]() page and chose the most popular theme.
+So I popped open the [Gatsby Starter Library](https://www.gatsbyjs.com/starters) page and chose the most popular theme.

 I then looked at how the template structures its blog posts (where they're located, what the frontmatter looks like, etc) and got a good picture of what to do with my generated Markdown files: